Shawabty of Queen Artaha

 King Aspelta 593–568 B.C.

 Overall: 17.6 x 5.9 cm (6 15/16 x 2 5/16 in.)

 Not On View

 This is a shawabty belonging to Queen Artaha.
 The female figure wears the queen’s vulture headdress over the tripartite wig.
 The arms are not crossed, the hands are opposed.
-In each hand the figure holds a hoe.
-In addition the left hand holds a cord to a seed bag which is slung over the left shoulder.
+The figure carries a whip in the right hand an a short stick in the left hand.
 There are seven horizontal lines of incised text encircling the body.
-The text is framed and there is a narrow blank area up the center of the back.
+The text is framed and there is a vertical text dividing line up the center of the back.
 This mummiform shape does not have a back pillar or base.
-This figure is in good condition.
-There is dark discoloration on the front and a chip on the right side of the foot.
-“LVIII” is written in black ink on the bottom of the foot.
-There is a slight chip on the nose.
-The text on lines one to three on the back of the figure is chipped.
-This figure does not hold a seed bag.
+The right side of the feet are chipped.

 Harvard University—Boston Museum of Fine Arts Expedition